Zequez/logseq-vault/pages/Jacquelin Smith.md

 - https://jacquelinsmith.com/
-- Jacquelin Smith is a person with the currently rare ability
+- Jacquelin Smith is a person with the currently rare ability of communicating with animals, star beings and speaking the light language.
+- She has written a book named: Communicating with Animal Souls